Beef Stew and Dumplings

 Beef Stew and Dumplings Recipe

-When you’re in need of a comfort food dinner, especially in the middle of winter, and you want something to warm you up from the inside out, this easy beef stew and dumplings recipe is just what the doctor ordered.
+When you’re in need of a comfort food dinner and you want something to warm you up from the inside out, this easy beef stew and dumplings recipe is just what the doctor ordered.

-Bites of fork-tender beef, along with onions, carrots, potatoes, and more all simmer together in a rich and savory beef broth, plus some red wine, to create the most flavorful beef stew recipe.
+Bites of fork-tender beef, along with onions, carrots, potatoes, and more all simmer together in a rich and savory beef broth to create the most flavorful beef stew recipe.

 As if that wasn’t already enough comfort, cheesy warm drop dumplings top the stew and give it all the comfort food nostalgic feels that classic beef stew is known for.